sebzuloaga/React-Tutorial/README.md

               //Here we check if the day set at the beginning is the same as the day
               //of the current forecast and log the result.
 If the days are different,
-              //then we have crossed over to the forecasts of another day and we need to aknowledge
+              //then we have crossed over to the forecasts of another day and we need to acknowledge
               // this by chanding the day variable to the currentDay

               if (currentDay === day) {